aerospike-community/aerospike-linqpad-driver/README.md

 # Json Support

 You can read and write Json to or from an Aerospike namespace, set, or record by means of the “ToJson” and “FromJson“ methods.
 The driver supports embedded JSON data types which are compatible with Json generated from multiple databases.
+The driver uses [Json.Net](https://www.newtonsoft.com/json) when working with Json.

 # Document API